Lincoln Financial Field – Army/Navy Game – Philadelphia

-The Eagles added 14 micro-turbines to the stadium in recent years.
-They add a unique look to the stadium, as well as providing sustainable energy for the complex.
-The micro-turbines could be an attraction of their own.
-Seven on the top of each end zone seating section is a unique site to behold, besides serving as a good deal for the environment.
+The Eagles had installed 14 micro-turbines in the stadium in recent years.
+They used to add a unique look to the stadium, as well as provide sustainable energy for the complex.
+As of late 2019, the turbines have been removed for repair and have never reappeared.

 The Army-Navy game is one of the most special events a sports fan can ever attend.
 The overall pageantry of the event and the pure sports aspect of the contest makes it a must-see for any real sports fan.